 - Enter your MIIS username and password (same as your email username and password), then press Join.

 You can use Parallels, VMWare, Bootcamp or VirtualBox to run Windows on your Mac.
 This tutorial was written for VirtualBox, since it’s free and you don’t have to reboot your computer to access Windows (with Bootcamp you choose which OS you want to load at startup).

-Before you do anything else, you must purchase a Windows 7 license.
-You can purchase a license from various sources, but the best price locally is at PC People (831-649-5900, 534 Abrego Street, Monterey, CA. 93940).
-As of August 2014, they are charging about $115 and will give you a discount if you mention that you are a student at MIIS.
-You can also purchase a license on Amazon, search for “Windows 7 Home Premium.”
+Before you do anything else, you should purchase a Windows 7, which you can find from various sources.
+Your best bet may be on Amazon, search for “Windows 7 Home Premium” (or Professional if it’s not that much more).
 The OEM version should work fine.
 Choose 64-bit if your Mac is running Lion (10.7) or newer, 32-bit if your host Mac is running Snow Leopard (10.6).